SabeloM-ST10435860/WEDE-5020-DMT2-POE-PART1/README.md

 About Us - Page Provides history, vision, and team details.
 Services Page - Contains our services which is cloud migration, cloud security, managed services, hybrid cloud.
-Contact Page - Contains inquiry form, email, Social Media platforms phone, and address
+Contact Page - Contains inquiry form, email, Social Media platforms phone, and address Blog page - Contains articles about the latest tech trends

 ## DESIGN AND USER EXPERIENCE
 The website is responsive, and the layout will ensure that visitors can easily navigate through web